min2ha/ukwa-site/content/target/58429/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit studies details 'will be published'

 The government said it would release information from Brexit impact studies, after Labour won a Commons vote on November 1st effectively forcing their hand.